 As part of the Ask the Expert panel over at the Institute of Recruiters, I got a question about social media and recruitment agencies which I thought I’d share here on the blog.

 I am trying to introduce the features and benefits of various Social Networks to our Consultants.
 The two biggest areas for us are resourcing and branding.
-My biggest challenge to date is educating the more old fashioned ‘phone and email’ recruiters on the benefits of Social Media.
-I understand that it will never replace the phone, but how best do you think I can overcome the objections of those that have never used Social Media and create an excitement around the new possibilities it creates?
+My biggest challenge to date is educating the more old-fashioned ‘phone and email’ recruiters on the benefits of Social Media.
+I understand that it will never replace the phone, but how best do you think I can overcome the objections of those that have never used Social Media and create excitement around the new possibilities it creates?

 Answer (rest of this post):

-Some recruiters have taken to social media from day one, others are a little skeptical and then there is the old school brigade who think it’s all just a waste of time.
+Some recruiters have taken to social media from day one, others are a little skeptical and then there is the old school brigade who thinks it’s all just a waste of time.
 This sometimes depends on which industry you are operating in; if you recruit PR professionals you would use Twitter as a primary tool.
 If you recruit nuclear engineers, you may not have much use of social media at this stage.
 The key here is to know your target audience.